Prakhar-M-Tripathi/Prakhar-M-Tripathi/README.md

 **Management Student | Finance Enthusiast | AI & Tech Tinkerer**

 I am a Bachelor of Management Studies (BMS) student at IIM Sirmaur with a strong passion for the intersection of finance, management, and technology.
-Coming from a Tier 3 city in Uttar Pradesh with roots in an agrarian household, I bring a grounded, analytical perspective to modern business challenges.
-I enjoy leveraging AI and "vibe coding" to rapidly prototype solutions that solve real-world problems.

 ---

 ### 🚀 About Me